Baby carrier and sling buying guide

 A baby carrier or sling is a great way to keep your hands free while enjoying close contact with your child.
 Baby-wearing, as it's often known, can help keep baby calm and settled, make breastfeeding easier and generally helps the bonding between baby and parent – and the best bit is you can actually get things done at the same time!

-When you first step into the world of baby carriers and slings, you'll quickly realise that each type and brand has its passionate supporters.
+Each type and brand has its passionate supporters.
 You'll hear arguments about which type is more natural, safer, better for baby posture and so on.
-There's no clear answer here, other than to say that all types can be fine, but it's essential to ensure that you're using them correctly.
+There are some safety risks for slings and carriers explained below, but all types can be fine as long as they're used correctly.

 Carrier or pouch